AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/On_Balance_Volume.md

 var obv = plot.obv(mapping, "line");
 ```

+The series type can be easily changed any time using the {api:anychart.core.stock.series.Base#seriesType}seriesType(){api} method.

 ## Visualization

 Vizualization of an indicator depends on the type of a series you display it with.
 Here is a sample where On Balance Volume indicators with with different parameters and settings are added to different plots: